ryclarke/batch-tool/README.md

 batch-tool git status repo1 repo2 repo3
 ```

-Or use a Topic (or an alias defined in your config) by in:
+Repositories can also be referenced by Github [Topics](https://github.com/topics) or Bitbucket [Labels](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-labels#api-group-labels):
 ```bash
 batch-tool git status '~libraries'
 ```

+You may also use the same syntax to refer to aliases defined locally in the config file.

-To refer to an alias or topic, include `~` in the argument as seen above.
-To invert a match to *exclude* a repository or alias/topic, include a `!`.
-The `~all` alias
+- To refer to an alias or topic, include `~` in the argument as seen above.

-Examples:
+- To invert a match to *exclude* a repository or alias/topic, include a `!`.
+- The `~all` alias is defined implicitly and refers to all discovered repositories for the configured namespace (user profile or organization).

+Example:
 ```bash
 # aliases:
 #   repos: [repo1 repo2 repo3]